jmathai/elodie/Readme.md

   --time TEXT      Update the image time.
 Time should be in YYYY-mm-dd
                    hh:ii:ss or YYYY-mm-dd format.
   --title TEXT     Update the image title.
+  --debug          Show more verbose debug output.
+  --dry-run        Show what would be done without making any changes.
   --help           Show this message and exit.
 ```